 The RHI covers the costs, including the acquisition of land, associated with:

 - the conversion of non-residential to residential; and

 - the renovation of uninhabitable buildings to become habitable.

 This initiative will be delivered through two funding streams:

 Major Cities Stream: which will flow directly to municipalities to ensure funds are directed to areas where chronic homelessness is most prevalent and;

 Projects Stream: which will prioritize applications received from Provinces, Territories, municipalities, Indigenous governing bodies and organizations and non-profits based on the overall strength of the application.

-The municipality has evaluated the Expressions of Interest and has selected the following projects for submission to CMHC: Mi’kmaq Native Friendship Centre, Adsum Women and Children and the North End Community Health Association for a total of 52 units/rooms.
+The municipality has evaluated the Expressions of Interest and has selected the following projects: Mi’kmaq Native Friendship Centre, Adsum for Women and Children and the North End Community Health Association for a total of 52 units/rooms.
 See the report here.